cordero-c-perez/ANOVA/README.md

 #### one\_factor.r

-A script file containg just the code used in the one\_factor.rmd files.
+A script file containg the code used in the “.rmd” files.

 #### README.rmd

-A markdown file with an output converted to “.md” for easy github compatibility and readability directly in the viewer.
-This file just generates a README.md file for the repository.
+This file creates a README.md file for the repository.

-#### Note: Citibike data is not provided in the repository.
+###### Note: Citibike data is not provided in the repository.